 “The theme here is early detection,” said Brill, relaxing at her Southside home about a week after the surgery that removed a tiny lump from her breast.

 That lump was too small to be found when her doctor examined her breasts during her annual physical, but was spotted during the annual mammogram that is always part of her checkup.
-Because it was found early, breast surgeon Ray Rudolph, M.D., MPH, was able to remove the small tumor and conserve the breast.
+Because it was found early, her surgeon was able to remove the tumor and conserve the breast.

 Early detection also made her a candidate for IORT.
 In IORT, a radiation oncologist joins the surgeon during breast surgery.
-Once the surgeon removes the tumor from a breast, the radiation oncologist (Aaron Pederson, M.D., of the Curtis and Elizabeth Anderson Cancer Institute, in Brill’s case) places a portion of the IORT device inside the incision, administering intense radiation treatment into the tumor bed while the patient is still anesthetized during surgery.
+Once the surgeon removes the tumor from a breast, the radiation oncologist places a wand from the IORT device inside the incision, administering intense radiation treatment into the tumor bed while the patient is still anesthetized during surgery.
 Depending on the case, IORT can reduce or even eliminate weeks of radiation treatment, while delivering the same level of effective treatment.

 Brill came to the United States from her native New Zealand as a flight attendant for Air New Zealand, and settled in Chicago as a new bride.
 She lived in various places around the country, but a friend’s recommendation brought her to Savannah nine years ago and – finding the city “very magical” – she decided to stay put.
-It sounds like her cancer diagnosis was just a bump in the road for her and she is back to her beloved pursuits of walking, food, wine, people, and travel (although she’s postponing swimming until later in her recovery.)
+It sounds like her cancer diagnosis was just a bump in the road for her and she is back to her beloved pursuits of walking, food, wine, people, and travel.

 With her pink hair and fighting spirit, Brill quickly transitioned from cancer patient to cancer survivor.